 Working with a Reading personal injury lawyer is essential to succeeding in a legal claim.
 Founding Partner Jon Ostroff and Managing Partner Rich Godshall have won millions of dollars for injured parties in various accident claims.
 Jon has been fighting for seriously injured victims throughout Berks County for 30 years.

 For example, our firm recovered $10 million on behalf of a client who was rear-ended by a truck after running out of gas on a major PA highway.
 In another case, we won $1.2 million for a construction worker who suffered severe burn injuries while on the job.
-At Ostroff Injury Law, we have the resources and experience to get you the compensation you need to get your life back on track.
+At Ostroff Godshall Injury and Accident Lawyers, we have the resources and experience to get you the compensation you need to get your life back on track.

 Holding Another Party Accountable for an Accident in Reading

 Personal injury claims are based on “negligence.”
 Under this legal theory, a person who causes you harm by acting in a reckless or careless way can be held financially responsible for the consequences of their actions.

 There are four components to legal negligence, all of which must be present for a personal injury claim to be successful.
 First, you must show that the at-fault person owed you a “duty of care.”
 This is an implicit or explicit obligation to avoid causing your harm.

 Next, you must show that the at-fault party violated their duty.
 A driver breaking a traffic law or a store owner failing to maintain their property are examples of violations of a duty of care

 You must also demonstrate that the other party’s breach of duty caused your accident.
 Finally, you need to prove that the accident directly caused your injuries and losses.
 A Reading personal injury attorney can help you prove all these elements of negligence in your personal injury case.